whyboris/utilitarianism.net/content/theories-of-wellbeing.md

 Importantly, our preferences can be satisfied without our realizing it, so long as things in reality are as we prefer them to be.
 For example, many parents would prefer to:

-&emsp;(i) Falsely believe their child has died, even if the child is actually alive and happy,</li>
+&emsp;(i) Falsely believe their child has died, even if the child is actually alive and happy,

 rather than to:

-&emsp;(ii) Falsely believe their child is alive and happy, even if the child is actually dead.</li>
+&emsp;(ii) Falsely believe their child is alive and happy, even if the child is actually dead.

 A parent who strongly desires a happy life for their child may be happier in scenario (ii), where they (falsely) believe this desire to be satisfied.
 But their desire is actually satisfied in (i), and that is what really benefits them, according to standard desire theories.[^18]

 As a result, desire theories can easily account for our reluctance to plug into the experience machine.[^19] The latter offers happiness based on false beliefs.
 But if we care about anything outside of our own heads (as most of us seem to), then the experience machine will leave those desires unfulfilled.
-A “real” life may contain less happiness, but more desire-fulfilment, and hence more well-being according to desire theories.
+A “real” life may contain less happiness, but more desire-fulfillment, and hence more well-being according to desire theories.

 Desire theories may be either _restricted_ or _unrestricted_ in scope.
 Unrestricted theories count _all_ of your desires, without exception.
 On such a view, if you desire that our galaxy contains an even number of stars, then you are better off if this is true, and worse off if it is false.
 Restricted desire theories instead claim that only desires in some restricted class—perhaps those that are in some sense _about your own life_[^20]—affect your well-being.
 Under a restricted theory, something can seem good _to_ you without being good _for_ you, and this kind of desire would not be seen as meaningfully affecting your well-being.